Russian occupation of Crimea: Kerch Strait incident

-Some activists (in particular, the Crimean Tatars, who have a smaller but more organized community than Ukrainians) note that, despite the large statistical number, the majority of ethnic Ukrainians in Crimea rarely have pro-Ukrainian political views.
-At the same time, a number of Crimean Ukrainians do not agree with this opinion.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

 Shortly before the start of negotiations, Vladimir Putin's press secretary Dmitry Peskov, in an interview with Reuters, outlined the main requirements for Ukraine, one of which was the recognition of Crimea as Russian.
 President of Ukraine Volodymyr Zelenskyy said on the air of the ABC TV channel that he was ready to discuss the issues of Crimea and Donbas, but as part of Ukraine.

 On 29 March 2022, the head of the Ukrainian delegation, Mykhailo Podoliak, proposed to negotiate the status of Crimea and Sevastopol for 15 years.
 At the same time, both Moscow and Kyiv should refrain from resolving this issue by military means throughout this period.
 Vladimir Medinsky, in turn, said that this does not correspond to the Russian position.
 According to the statements of Mykhailo Podoliak and David Arakhamia after the negotiations, Ukraine proposed to freeze the issue of the status of Crimea for 15 years, proposed the conclusion of an international treaty on security guarantees, which would be signed and ratified by all countries acting as guarantors of Ukraine's security.
 But the negotiation process was suspended in May 2022.

 On 9 August 2022, explosions occurred at the Saky military airfield in Crimea.
 As a result of a fire and explosions at the airfield used as the main air force base of the Russian Black Sea Fleet, from 7 to 11 Su-24 and Su-30SM aircraft were destroyed.
 On 7 September 2022, the Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi announced that it had launched a missile attack on the airfield.

 On 23 August 2022, due to the full-scale invasion of Ukraine by the Russian Federation, the second summit of the Crimea Platform was held online.
 The event was attended by more than 60 participants – leaders of countries and international organizations.
 They made statements in support of Ukraine.